Titilope Gbemisola Akosa: Career

 Titilope Akosa started as a practicing lawyer after her graduation and her call to the Nigerian bar.
 She went on to open the Law firm of Titi Akosa & Co with some of her other colleagues.
 She served as the head and a legal consultant trainer on human and women's rights, gender and climate change.
-Akosa started the non-governmental sustainability organization for Climate-Advocacy 'Centre for 21st Century Issues ' (C21st) Nigeria and became its project coordinator.
+Akosa started the non-governmental sustainability organization for Climate-Advocacy 'Centre for 21st Century Issues' (C21st) Nigeria and became its project coordinator.

 She also participated in a project by the International Alliance of Indigenous Tribal Peoples of the Tropical Forests on a program tagged Indigenous Network for change project (IPNC), where she monitored and observed the GEF processes and how they relate to the Indigenous Peoples.
 She had said that her participation in the IPNC program has earned her enlistment in the rooster of experts on indigenous issues in West Africa.

 Advocacy

 Titilope Akosa currently works on initiating project proposals, raising funds and seeing to the daily running of her organization.
 She also works as a legal consultant and trainer for national and international organizations both in Nigeria and abroad.
-This she does launching awareness and advocacy campaign on gender and climate change.
+Also, she does the launching, awareness and advocacy campaign on gender and climate change.
 She also facilitates and coordinates programs under advocacy campaign on capacity building training for decision makers, civil society groups and other relevant stakeholders on environmental stewardship, and gender and climate change.
 She advocates for the right of girl child education in Nigeria and that Nigerian government should do all necessary to secure the release of the missing Chibok and Dapchi girls who were kidnapped by Boko Haram.

 In 2009, She led a research in collaboration with International Alliance of Indigenous and Tribal Peoples of the Tropical Forests, Henrich Boell Foundation and other local organizations to conduct research on gender and climate change.
 This was done in order to provide empirical evidence on mainstreaming Gender in Climate Change initiatives in Nigeria.